mrmartineau/zander.wtf-2020/content/words/2018-design-systems-at-fairfx/index.md

 [By manucosen at Unsplash.com](https://unsplash.com/photos/n--CMLApjfI)

 At the beginning, 🗻*Fuji* started small, we created all the usual suspects: buttons, input fields and textual elements; but is has grown to include so much more.
-[Design tokens](https://uxdesign.cc/design-tokens-for-dummies-8acebf010d71)were also included from the get-go and we make use of [design system utils](https://github.com/mrmartineau/design-system-utils/), an open source library I created to help reference values from our tokens from anywhere in our apps, specifically in our components.
+[Design tokens](https://uxdesign.cc/design-tokens-for-dummies-8acebf010d71) were also included from the get-go and we make use of [design system utils](https://github.com/mrmartineau/design-system-utils/), an open source library I created to help reference values from our tokens from anywhere in our apps, specifically in our components.

 Why is it called 🗻 Fuji?
 It’s a tenuous link to our core business: providing foreign currency for people on their holidays.
 We asked our employees what their favourite holiday destination was, and Mount Fuji was the response with the most votes.